bowtie-json-schema/bowtie/docs/cli.rst

     Many of Bowtie's subcommands take a ``-i / --implementation`` option which specifies which implementations you wish to run against.
     In general, these same subcommands allow repeating this argument multiple times to run across multiple implementations.
     In many or even most cases, you may be interested in running against *all* implementations Bowtie supports.
-    For somewhat boring reasons (partially having to do with the GitHub API) this "run against all implementations" functionality is slightly nontrivial to implement in a seamless way, though doing so is nevertheless tracked in :issue:`this issue <24>`.

-    In the interim, it's often convenient to use a local checkout of Bowtie in order to list this information.

-    Specifically, all supported implementations live in the ``implementations/`` directory, and therefore you can construct a string of ``-i`` arguments using a small bit of shell vomit.
+    In the future, Bowtie's CLI will default to running against all implementations in a number of additional cases where it makes sense to do so.

+    For now, if you wish to run against all implementations you can make use of the `filter-implementations <cli:filter-implementations>` command to simply output the full list, along with some simple shell vomit to insert the needed ``-i`` options.
-    If you have cloned Bowtie to :file:`/path/to/bowtie` you should be able to use ``$(bowtie filter-implementations | sed 's/^/-i /')`` in any command to expand out to all implementations.
+    Specifically, running ``$(bowtie filter-implementations | sed 's/^/-i /')`` will expand out to something you can use to run against all implementations.
-    See `below <cli:running the official suite across all implementations>` for a full example.
+    See `below <cli:running the official suite across all implementations>` for a concrete example.

 Examples
 --------